LalityaSawant/Berkley-ML-AI-Assignments-3/README.md

 # Repository: Berkley-ML-AI-Assignment-3

-## This repository contains assigmnet completed for comparing the performance of the classifiers (k-nearest neighbors, logistic regression, decision trees, and support vector machines) on marketing of bank products data collected over the telephone.
+## This repository contains an assignment completed for comparing the performance of the classifiers (k-nearest neighbors, logistic regression, decision trees, and support vector machines) on the marketing of bank products data collected over the telephone.

 ### **Overview**

 In this application, we will explore a dataset from the UCI Machine Learning repository.
 The data is from a Portuguese banking institution and is a collection of the results of multiple marketing campaigns.
-Our goal is to compare performance of 4 different classifiers (k-nearest neighbors, logistic regression, decision trees, and support vector machines) using this dataset.
+Our goal is to compare the performance of 4 different classifiers (k-nearest neighbors, logistic regression, decision trees, and support vector machines) using this dataset.

 ### **Problem Statement:**
-The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
+The data is related to direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit (variable y).
 To achieve this, a comprehensive analysis of the dataset is imperative.
 It  includes below steps:

 **Data Cleaning:** A meticulous review of the dataset to identify and rectify any inconsistencies or inaccuracies.